 Wireless technology has made connecting to the internet more convenient than ever.
 If you're like most people, your home network includes desktops, laptops, tablets and smartphones – all connected wirelessly through one router.
-Even high-quality routers have a limited range, though, and there are often dead spots in certain parts of the home.
+Even high-quality routers have a limited range, though, and there are sometimes dead spots in parts of your home.

-Easy setup: By strategically placing the wireless repeater at the edge of your internet's dead zone, the booster will bounce the signal to the rest of your home.
-Some make this process easy with buttons that automatically pair the booster with the router, and help you find the best location to place the booster.
+When you strategically place the wireless repeater at the edge of your internet's dead zone, the booster bounces the signal to the rest of your home.
+Some boosters make this process easy with buttons that automatically pair the booster with the router and help you find the best location to place the booster.

 Compatibility is an important feature to remember when purchasing a Wi-Fi extender.
-If the device isn't compatible with your current router then it won't work.
-You shouldn't have a problem if your router is fairly new and at least has b/g/n technology.
-Boosters like the Netgear AC1200 and Netgear AC750 support the latest 802.11ac technology and can access the 2.4GHz and 5.0GHz bandwidths simultaneously to cut down on internet congestion that can take place if your tech-savvy family is using a lot of wireless devices at the same time.
+If the device isn't compatible with your current router, then it won't work.
+You shouldn't have a problem if your router is fairly new and at least has 802.11b/g/n technology.
+Some boosters support the latest 802.11ac technology and can access the 2.4GHz and 5.0GHz bandwidths simultaneously to cut down on the internet congestion that can take place if your tech-savvy family is using a lot of wireless devices at the same time.

-Many are equipped with optimal coverage indicators which allow you to place the wireless repeater in a position that maximizes the coverage.
-To save energy and increase efficiency, we also like those units with a power on and off button and the ability to remotely manage the connection.
+Many boosters are equipped with optimal coverage indicators, which allow you to place the wireless repeater in a position that maximizes the coverage.
+To save energy and increase efficiency, we also like those units with a power button to turn them on and off and the ability to remotely manage the connection.

 Help & Support

 Not all of the Wi-Fi boosters on the market have an automatic setup button, and those that do may not always work.
-The best wireless boosters have excellent help and support options to back up their product.
+The best Wi-Fi boosters have excellent help and support backing them up.
 Live chat, an included warranty and a direct phone number are some of the things to look for.
-The majority of manufacturers offer a one-year warranty, but some offer as much as a 10-year warranty.
+The majority of manufacturers offer a one-year warranty, but some offer as much as a three-year warranty.

 If you've been battling with internet dead zones around your house, now is the time to invest in a Wi-Fi booster.
 Not only will your wireless range double, but you will have the freedom to roam to all corners of your home, wireless device in hand, completely connected.